QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

     /// <summary>
     /// Compares a snapshot with the last state seen for the same order and raises
     /// <see cref="OrderEvents"/> with what is new.
-Register it on the message handler for
+The constructor registers it on the message
-    /// <see cref="BrokerOrderState"/>, so polled orders queue behind an order request that holds
-    /// the stream lock.
+    /// handler, so polled orders queue behind an order request that holds the stream lock.
     /// </summary>
     public void ProcessOrderState(BrokerOrderState orderState);

     /// <summary>The whole handover from a stream to polling, in the only safe order: process what the
     /// stream already delivered, seed one watch per open Lean order, then Start.
-Both callbacks are
+The seed callback is
     /// optional.
 See "Seed before Start".</summary>
-    public void SeedAndStart(Action drainBufferedMessages = null, Func<Order, BrokerOrderState> seed = null);
+    public void SeedAndStart(Func<Order, BrokerOrderState> seed = null);

     public void Start();
     public void Stop();